-We started our Canadian journey in the province of Alberta and travelled all the way to the West coast in the last two days exploring what Vancouver city has to offer.
+We started our Canadian journey in the province of Alberta, stopped to marvel at the Canadian Rockies in Banff National Park and travelled all the way to the West coast in the last two days exploring what Vancouver city has to offer.

 We have been fortunate enough to visit a good few fantastic countries over the years.
 However, there’s only one place that surfaces in my mind at least once a day, if not more.
 Irresistibly implacable, rainy Vancouver stole my affection and my heart, and for a brief moment, I thought about staying in Canada forever.

-While roaming around beautiful Brittish Columbia region and Vancouver city, I saw the world, myself and everyone around me in a different light, as if it was my first day on planet Earth.
+While roaming around the beautiful British Columbia region and Vancouver city, I saw the world, myself and everyone around me in a different light, as if it was my first day on planet Earth.

 My heart was beating much faster, and my senses were flooded with the sounds and the smells of the Pacific Northwest.
-I felt so alive and upbeat as if I had just discovered a brand new planet after travelling through the sixth dimension where everything was sparking from excitement.
+I felt so alive and upbeat as if I had just discovered a brand new planet.

-A Quick Guide To The Best Attractions You Must Experience In Vancouver City
+The Best Attractions You Must Experience In Beautiful Vancouver City

 #1.
 Visit Capilano Suspension Bridge